People

 Yamini Pant (she/her/hers)

 Yamini holds a BA in psychology with a minor in cognitive science from the University of Connecticut.
-Prior to joining the lab, she worked with Dr. Carolyn Greene at UConn Health to examine emotion regulation in trauma-affected parents and their children, and studied dyadic worry in emerging adults with Dr. Kimberli Treadwell at UConn.
-For her honors thesis, she studied the bidirectional relationship between self-compassion, anxiety, and mood in daily life in the Child & Adolescent Anxiety lab.
+Prior to joining the lab, she worked as a research assistant examining emotion regulation, dyadic, self-compassion, anxiety, and depression.
+Currently, she manages the Perception of Emotion in Everyday Relationships (PEER) Study in the lab.
 Yamini is interested in how culture and language impacts emotion construction.
 In her free time, you can find her making art (drawing, painting, textile arts, or trying out a new medium), listening to music, and spending time with friends.
 You can contact her at yamini.pant@yale.edu

 Undergraduate Students